apatez/Thinkful-frontend/README.md

 This exercise will prepare you for the frontend interview.
 Read the instructions carefully and get the tests to pass.

-Use console.log often to help with troubleshooting
+- Use console.log often to help with troubleshooting
+- Open a new terminal and run ```npm test``` to run tests

 ### `Requirements`